PrivacySafe/privacysafe-social-ui/README.md

 ## License
 © 2024-present <a href="https://ivycyber.com" target="_blank">Ivy Cyber LLC</a>.
 This project is dedicated to ethical <a href="https://fsf.org" target="_blank" rel="noreferrer noopener">Free and Open Source Software</a> and <a href="https://oshwa.org" target="_blank" rel="noreferrer noopener">Open Source Hardware</a>.
 PrivacySafe® is a registered trademark.

 Released under the [MIT/Expat License](LICENSE).
 See [LICENSE](LICENSE) for more information.
 Our theme for PrivacySafe Social is modified from [mastodon-bird-ui](https://github.com/ronilaukkarinen/mastodon-bird-ui) by [Roni Laukkarinen](https://github.com/ronilaukkarinen).
+Top banner modifed from artwork CC BY <a href="https://www.deviantart.com/pikswell/art/Retro-wave-Lofi-956577184" target="_blank">Pikswell</a>.